Explore your colour ideas with our expert designers at a one to one kitchen design appointment

 Playful pastel colour combinations help to bring positive affiliations into the hub of your home.
 Ice cream pastels are often associated with Spring, however they are surprisingly versatile and help to arouse feelings of joy within an interior all year around.

-Our pastel range includes; Seagrass to Sky, Lilac Blossom, Washed Cotton and Pilot Blue, to name just a few.
+Our pastel range includes; Seagrass to Chalk Blush, Duck Egg, Sky, Eucalyptus Green and Washed Cotton, to name just a few.

 You may choose to intertwine your favourite pastel shades into your kitchen space through your appliances - kettles, toasters, potted plants, chopping boards, and ornaments on shelving units to name just a few.